Instagram Bombshell Pamela Alexandra Shows Her Killer Curves In Skintight Peach Mini Dress

 “Wow!
 Dang you are amazing!” another person wrote, adding a series of emoji.

 The picture was showing off a dress from Pretty Little Thing, a brand that often taps Pamela as a model.
-As Pamela’s feed shows, she gets plenty of work modeling for a number of fashion and swimwear companies, using her curvy physique to show off a number of plus-size lines.
-Pretty Little Thing is one of her most frequent gigs, as she used her killer curves to draw her Instagram followers to the fashion line.
+As Pamela’s feed proves, she gets plenty of work modeling for a number of fashion and swimwear companies, using her curvy physique to show off a number of plus-size lines.
+Pretty Little Thing is one of her most frequent gigs, as she uses her killer curves to draw her Instagram followers to the fashion line.

 In fact, Pamela has put a lot of work into maintaining her curves to help grow her career.
-She shared a post earlier this year telling fans she had instilled a new dedication to hitting the gym to stay fit, and in another post showed off how much the curves had grown in the last year thanks to her work.
+She shared a post earlier this year telling fans she had a newfound dedication to hitting the gym to stay fit.
+In another update, she showed off how much her curves had grown in the last year thanks to her hard work.

-The dining room picture Pamela shared this week was a familiar setting to her 2.8 million followers.
-The model frequently shares shots from insider her own home, including a throwback shot shared earlier this month from what Pamela told fans was one of her favorite dresses.
+The dining room picture Pamela posted this week was a familiar setting to her 2.8 million followers.
+The model frequently shares shots from inside her own home, including a throwback shot from earlier this month featuring what Pamela told fans was one of her favorite dresses.

-The mostly stern look from Pamela in her first photo is also familiar to her followers, and has even become something of an inside joke between Pamela and her fans.
-As The Inquisitr noted, Pamela recently posted a comment saying she looked “way too serious” in her photos and needed to start posting more light-hearted videos.
-Since then Pamela has taken efforts to share some funnier posts and to look a bit looser in her photos, which could be seen in the second dining room shot where she had a slight smile.
+The mostly stern look from Pamela in her first photo is also familiar to her followers, and has even become something of an inside joke between the model and her fans.
+As The Inquisitr noted, Pamela recently posted a comment saying she looked “way too serious” in her photos and needed to start posting more lighthearted videos.
+Since then, Pamela has taken efforts to share some funnier posts and to look a bit looser in her photos, which could be seen in the second dining room shot where she had a slight smile.